Plan Your Gap Year Travel In London

 Invest in a very good rucksack

-Although our youth hostels in London offer a safe place to store your valuables, you’ll still want to carry plenty of things around with you on a daily basis.
+Although our youth hostels in north London offer a safe place to store your valuables, you’ll still want to carry plenty of things around with you on a daily basis.
 Making your own picnic food could save lots of money, for example, and you should always have plenty of fresh bottled water to drink.
 A good backpack will stay in one piece for the whole 12 months, keep your belongings safe and be easier to carry than a cheaper option.

 Reasons to Visit London